cmugpi/cmugpi.github.io/topics/bash/input-output/index.md

 Using a bit of shell syntax, we can reconfigure what `stdin`, `stdout`, and `stderr` are for a program.
 We use some combination of less than (`<`) and greater than (`>`) symbols, along with a specific file where input or output should go.
-There are two flavors to output: we can either overwrite the stream or append to it.
+There are two flavors of outputting text: we can either overwrite the stream or append to it.

 | Syntax                 | Meaning                                                                |
 | ------                 | -------                                                                |